 While some might not be crazy about the 10 grams of carbs for 15 grams of protein, the 4 grams of fiber is a nice hit and it reduces the net carbs of the overall serving.

 The main thing that puzzled me about this product was the vitamins.
 Many consumers might like the fact that there’s a “SuperFruits Blend” of cranberries, pomegranate, broccoli, wheat grass, and beet powder.
-But there are zero vitamins listed on the label and practically no calcium; only the iron is impressive.
-It’s strange because all of those ingredients are very high in Vitamin C in their whole food form, so if there’s zero measurable Vitamin C in the end product it’s hard to know what the SuperFruits are bringing to the table.
-Presumably, they confer some antioxidants, but it’s not vitamins.
+But there are zerovitamins listed on the label and practically no calcium; only the iron is impressive.
+Presumably, the SuperFruits confer some antioxidants, which might help with inflammation.(2)

 IdealRaw Organic Protein Shake Price